tymyrddin/purple/source/docs/audits/supportive/risk-scoring.md

 bad would it be if it did?
 The result drives prioritisation, treatment decisions, and the language used to communicate risk to people who will not sit through the full assessment.

-The gap this page addresses is between the threat register (which captures what could go wrong) and the gap analysis severity rating (which measures how serious a control shortfall is).
+A gap sits between the threat register (which captures what could go wrong) and the gap analysis severity rating (which measures how serious a control shortfall is).
 Both depend on a consistent, honestly calibrated risk score.
 Without that calibration, severity ratings drift toward whatever rating is most comfortable for the people in the room.